SerenaDonadi/FORCE_Analyses/README.md

 - What's LANGDGRUPP_ANTAL vs ANTAL?

-Antal is the overall catch of a net, LANGDGRUPP_ANTAL is the  number per size class (what I want)
+Antal is the overall catch PER SECTION of a net (and per spp), LANGDGRUPP_ANTAL is the  number per size class (what I want)

 - langdrupp_langd is often but not always rounded to 0.5 cm.
 Consider size classes?